 Iowa’s state economy is diverse.
 Therefore, job seekers across industries find it easy to move there.
 The state is looking for workers with experience in agribusiness, finance, insurance, sales, biosciences, information technology, and manufacturing.
 And while wages are slightly lower than the national average, they are often more than offset by an even lower cost of living.

 Good transportation is another reason people move to the state.
-The average commute time is 20 minutes, thanks to lower population density and quality infrastructure.
+The average commute time is less than 20 minutes, thanks to lower population density and quality infrastructure.

 Kansas